lombie/3WMap/README.md

-3W visualisation of the response to Typhoon Haiyan in the Philippines
+3W visualisation of the ISWG 3W SouthEast Turkey
 ==============

 A dc.js visualisation of 3W data.